What is customer engagement?

 Something as simple as a thumbs up / thumbs down button on the bottom of a self-service support article can boost engagement and make a customer feel more involved and listened to.
 Consider updating your design following feedback to really meet your customers’ needs, and ensure you’re using UX metrics as well as customer engagement metrics to provide a smooth experience on your digital platforms and in your physical spaces.

-From fully-fledged tiered points systems to a humble 10-coffee stamp card, loyalty programmes are a proven mechanism for boosting retention.
+From fully-fledged tiered points systems to a humble 10-coffee stamp card, customer loyalty programmes are a proven mechanism for boosting retention.
 They are a measurable way of making sure a loyal customer feels appreciated, which helps you to understand your audience better.

 Loyalty programs can also be used as a testing ground for customer engagement initiatives, products and services you’re thinking of extending to your entire audience.
 For example, initiating a customer “club” that gets early access to your output means you can get feedback before you send it further afield.